raamraffles07/2022-Raam-Y3CEP/devlog.md

 --> This goal was completed successfully.
 The Class "Student", as well as the user interface with the program, was coded successfully.
 Additionally, I was also able to do additional work this week, and start coding for sub-functions such as "Add Student".

---> Hoever, one challenge I am facing is that I am having trouble with importing functions from other files into the main user interface.
+--> However, one challenge I am facing is that I am having trouble with importing functions from other files into the main user interface.
 Whenever the user selects a function they want, such as "Add Student", the program does not import this function from another file, but instead exits the program.
 This is something I spent very long (about 3 hours) trying to fix, but am still unable to do so.

 ## Week 7 (9 Aug - 15 Aug)